Skip to main content

 Download a neat PDF report with your numbers.

-Assumptions: 3% home appreciation, 5% investment return, 1% property tax, 1% maintenance, 4% selling cost; renter invests the down payment + any monthly savings.
-Simplified (no rent inflation / tax on gains).
+Assumptions: 3% home appreciation, 5% investment return, 3% annual rent growth, 1% property tax, 1% maintenance, 4% selling cost; renter invests the down payment + any monthly savings.
+Simplified (no land transfer tax / capital-gains tax).
 Directional, not advice.

 Mortgage glossary— terms that matter for this calculator